Basics of Pool Water Saturation Index

 How to Calculate LSI

-To calculate your LSI, you will have to do a bit of math.
-You will first need to figure out your pool’s temperature, pH, alkalinity, calcium hardness, cyanuric acid, and total dissolved solids.
+To calculate your LSI, you will have to do some math.
+First, you will need to determine your pool’s temperature, pH, alkalinity, calcium hardness, cyanuric acid, and total dissolved solids.

 This is the equation you need to use: